Pratham-ji/Cohort/Week_3/Middlewares, Authentication, Global Catches, Zod.md

 **Hospital Example Flow:**
 - Insurance check
 - Blood test (STD, blood pressure check)
-- Only then meeting the doctor.
+- Only then meeting the doctor

 ## Middlewares in Web Servers
 Middlewares are functions that intercept incoming requests before reaching the main handler.